Human & Community Education (H&CE)

 Planning and implementing occupational Family and Consumer Science programs in career and technical education.
 Focus on cooperative education, career pathways and work-based education.

-This course will prepare family and consumer science teachers to use technology as a tool in their classrooms by focusing on the knowledge, skills, and attitudes necessary to effectively use a variety of technological applications.
+This course will prepare educators in formal and non-formal settings to use technology as a tool in their learning environment by focusing on the knowledge, skills, and attitudes necessary to effectively use a variety of technological applications.

 H&CE 775.
 Internship.
 1-3 Credits.